Non-local slicing approaches for NNLO QCD in MCFM: Conclusion

 The jettiness method divides the phase space on the basis of the zero-jettiness, defined in Eq.~(\ref{tau0CM}) whereas the $q_T$ method divides the phase space on the basis of the total transverse momentum of the colour singlet particles.
 We find that the $q_T$-slicing method appears to be subject to smaller power corrections in most cases, although in certain cases ($W^\pm\gamma$, $Z\gamma$, $\gamma\gamma$ at NNLO) the size of the power corrections is similar, or even slightly smaller for jettiness.
 We note that all these processes involve photon isolation cuts.

 Since there is a well-developed literature on the summation of logarithms of transverse momentum the $q_T$-slicing method is easily extended to perform resummation of logarithms of $q_T$.
-For the moment the $q_T$-slicing method cannot handle coloured final states at NNLO, although there are encouraging signs at NLO using a $q_T$ surrogate, based on the $k_T$ jet algorithm~\cite{Buonocore:2021akg}.
+For the moment the application of the $q_T$-slicing method to coloured final states at NNLO has been limited to the case of heavy-quark production~\cite{Catani:2019hip,Catani:2019iny,Catani:2020kkl}.
+The extension to processes in which a massless parton is present in the final state is not straightforward, although there are encouraging signs at NLO using a $q_T$ surrogate, based on the $k_T$ jet algorithm~\cite{Buonocore:2022mle}.
 Despite the larger power corrections, which tend to disfavour the jettiness slicing method, we note that the jettiness subtraction method already has the proven ability to deal with coloured final states, such as $W+{\rm jet}$, $Z+{\rm jet}$ and $H+{\rm jet}$.
 Results for these processes have already been presented with MCFM.

 We have provided a detailed comparison of the two non-local subtraction methods in a way that they are directly comparable.
 In this paper we have avoided as much as possible the imposition of cuts, because of the influence that injudicious choices of cuts can have on the power corrections.
 Resummation, by reducing the sensitivity to the low $q_T$ region, has the benefit that it circumvents the additional power corrections which can occur in the presence of some fiducial cuts~\cite{Alekhin:2021xcu,Salam:2021tbm}.
-The calculations we have presented provide the basis for future extensions of MCFM that include $q_T$ resummation.
+The calculations we have presented provide the basis for future extensions of MCFM that include $q_T$ resummation for diboson processes, extending the work in Refs.~\cite{Becher:2020ugp,Neumann:2021zkb}.

 \paragraph{Acknowledgments}

 We would like to thank Giuseppe de Laurentis for assistance simplifying one-loop matrix elements.
 RKE thanks Gavin Salam for useful discussions.
 This manuscript has been authored by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
 The numerical calculations reported in this paper were performed using the Wilson High-Performance Computing Facility at Fermilab.